 4 Creation of the CHEM21 Young Researchers Network (YRN)

-To provide targeted training and foster collaboration between grass-roots researchers across the CHEM21 work packages, the GCCE established a network of the ‘Young’ (early stage) Researchers within the consortium.
-The ambition behind this was to create a community with a strong green chemistry ethos, exchanging ideas across WPs and encouraging a change in mind-set, with green and sustainable principles embedded into everyday practice and holistic thinking becoming second nature.
+As stated earlier the CHEM21 consortium members came from diverse scientific backgrounds and had different existing levels of understanding of sustainability issues and green chemistry methods and technologies.
+To maximise the success of the project, not only did the consortium members need to work in a truly multidisciplinary manner, they also had to potentially adapt to a new way of thinking to incorporate green and sustainable practices and ensure that their work was verifiably greener than existing methodologies.
+In the early stages of the project the GCCE established a network of the ‘Young’ (early stage) Researchers within the consortium, which provided targeted training depending on individual needs and fostered collaboration between grass-roots researchers across the CHEM21 work packages,.
+The key driver for the formation of this network was to create a community with a strong green chemistry ethos, exchanging ideas across WPs and encouraging a change in mind-set, with green and sustainable principles embedded into everyday practice and holistic thinking becoming second nature.

 As the training developed by the CHEM21 project was aimed primarily at those embarking on careers in medicinal and process chemistry, the YRN included both graduate students (MSc and PhD) and those in the early stages (i.e. first few years) of employment both in academia and industry (post-doctoral researchers and new starters).